Why Private Limited Company Registration is the Best Choice for Startups?

 1. Why is a Private Limited Company suitable for startups?

-A Private Limited Company is ideal for starting up since it gives protection of limited liability, an independent legal entity and improved chances of attracting funds.
+A Private Limited Company is ideal for starting up since it provides limited liability protection, an independent legal entity and improved chances of attracting funds.
 The structure is also transparent and duly governed by the Companies Act of 2013, which makes it attractive to investors.

 2. What are the key strengths of a Private Limited Company?